antonbalucha/the-framework/README.md

 ## General idea about The Framework

 For understanding of the idea of The Framework and why to use it, we have to go to the history.
 On my early beginning as a programmer I learned many stuff and (as many) I thought that with the knowledge I gained I can build some awesome framework that I will use on many projects and maybe many other will use it.
 Then I started to go to regular work and I saw that other developers are trying to build their frameworks which will be used on the project later.
 After some time, I realized that many times they were focused on framework itself instead of the project.
-Learning of a framework which many times have no documentation/was not open source/only a few people knew what certain library was doing was also not pleasant :confused: Sometimes deadlines were postponed because of problems with framework.
+Learning of a framework which many times have no documentation/was not open source/only a few people knew what certain library was doing was also not pleasant.
+Sometimes deadlines were postponed because of problems with framework.
 It was not right.
 After all, the idea of a framework is to help to the developer to build projects quickly and easily.

 Besides of a frameworks used on a projects I also learned some third party libraries.
 I started to use it more also on my projects.
 I realized that the wheel I am trying to invent in the form of my custom awesome framework was useless, because on the Internet we have many libraries/projects with large community and support.
 Subsequently, I deleted every my code which can be found in some third party open source library; created some directory and project structure and basic structure of The Framework was built.
 Later I made some haircut of The Framework and pushed it here on the GitHub.